owulveryck/blog/content/post/why-is-ksh-my-script-engine.md

 type: post
 ---

-From time to time, I'm envolved into a tolling conversation when any linux kiddie tells me:
+From time to time, I'm involved into a trolling conversation when any linux kiddie tells me:

 _Bash is really the superior shell_

 I totally disagree, but as I'm getting older, I don't argue anymore.

-Anyway, I this post I will expose two arguments, or I should say two reasons, why I usually use `ksh93` to run my scripts.
+Anyway, in this post I will expose two arguments, or I should say two reasons, why I usually use `ksh93` to run my scripts.

 **Note** I'm really talking about the engine of the script, (the shebang definition).
+I'm used to the bourn shell syntax therefore I also exclude any C shell from the comparison.
 My `$SHELL` for interactivity is `zsh` because it's efficient enough and it has a bunch of really cool features I won't discuss in this post (maybe later)

 # Read, loops, forks and efficiency...

-More than 10 years ago, as I was working for a project at IBM, my excellent team leader told me about this book:
+More than 10 years ago, as I was working for a project at IBM, my excellent team leader told me to refer to this book:
 [Unix Power Tools](http://shop.oreilly.com/product/9780596003302.do).
 I did learn a lot with it.

 And one feature I've always used is the `while read` loop.